villhei/elixirtut/README.md

 The `map/2` is a function that accepts a variable of a type implementing the [Enumerable](http://elixir-lang.org/docs/stable/elixir/Enumerable.html) protocol (ie. a list, a map or a stream) as it's first parameter and a function accepting an element of the type.

-`map/2` iterates over the Enumrable collection and executes the function for each of the elements within the collection, creating a new transformed instance of the collection as a result.
+`map/2` iterates over the `Enumerable` collection and executes the function for each of the elements within the collection, creating a new transformed instance of the collection as a result.
 Notice that operations performed within the `map/2` operation do not affect the original collection, but create a new transformed collection.

 More formally, `map/2` is a function used to *map* (transform) an Enumerable of type A to type B.